 Technology consultant, dreamer, skeptic, husband & father.

 An experienced IT consultant with a diverse and deep background in infrastructure technologies, information architecture and collaboration platforms.
-Proven ability to architect, implement and provide solutions for on premise and cloud platforms.
-Technical experience from a variety of industries, including Construction, Hi-Tech, Manufacturing and SaaS providers.
+Proven ability to architect, implement provide solutions and support for on premise and cloud platforms.
+Technical experience from a variety of industries.